Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Background and Motivation

+The complexity of implementing a joint quantum measurement over $N$ channel symbols in general grows exponentially with $N$~\cite{solovaykitaev}.
+This is because a general length-$N$ projective measurement can always be realized by a (quantum) unitary transformation on the $N$ channel outputs followed by product single-symbol measurements on each output of the unitary.
+Even though it is possible that this worst-case exponential scaling of resources with $N$ may be averted for codes with specific symmetries~\cite{kroviguha}, the sheer physical complexity of realizing joint operations---which would involve highly non-classical transformations of the received optical field within an optical receiver---, and the fact that no JDR realization that can even in principle outperform conventional optical receivers exists, make it of great practical interest to find how the maximum achievable information rate (error-free bits per channel use) scales with the size of the JDR.

+In this paper, we shed some light on this problem, for classical communication over a quantum channel whose outputs are pure quantum states---the so-called pure-state classical input-quantum output (cq) channel.
+The lossy bosonic channel is an important practical example of such a channel, since transmitting a coherent state (the quantum description of ideal laser light), which is a pure state, results in an attenuated (pure) coherent state at the channel output.
+We prove a general lower bound on the finite-measurement-length capacity of a pure-state cq channel.

-Finally, we would like to remark on an important difference between our results in this paper and the finite-blocklength rate over a cq-channel derived using second-order asymptotics (channel dispersion)~\cite{Tom13, Mat12}, or the reliability function~\cite{Bur98}.
-The latter techniques explore how the achievable rate $R_N/N$ (bits per channel use), at a {\em given decoding error threshold} $\epsilon$, increases when both the code length and the measurement length increase {\em together}.
-We consider the {\em asymptotic} capacity $C_N/N$ (error-free bits per channel use), while imposing a constraint on the receiver to make collective measurements over $N$ channel uses, but with no restriction on the complexity of the classical outer code.
+Finally, we would like to remark on an important difference between our setup in this paper and the setups in~\cite{Tom13, Mat12, wilde2014second} to find the finite-blocklength rate over a cq-channel and second-order asymptotics (channel dispersion).
+The latter papers explore how the achievable quantum channel coding rate $(\log_2 M_{N,\epsilon})/N$ (bits per channel use), at a {\em given decoding error threshold} $\epsilon$, increases when both the code length and the measurement length increase {\em together}\footnote{$M_{N,\epsilon}$ is the maximum number of messages that can be transmitted over a finite number ($N$) of uses of the quantum channel with average error probability $\epsilon$ (with no further outer coding permitted). $\log_2M_{N,\epsilon}$ can also be thought of as the one-shot classical capacity of the $N$-fold tensor product quantum channel (the amount of classical information that can be transmitted through a single use of the tensor product channel) such that the error probability is below $\epsilon$~\cite{wangrenner2012}.}.
+We consider the {\em asymptotic} capacity $C_N/N$ (error-free bits per channel use)~\cite{holevo98arxiv}, while imposing a constraint on the receiver to make collective measurements over $N$ channel outputs, but with no restriction on the complexity of any classical outer code that may be used on the classical channel induced by the $N$-length joint quantum measurement.
+In other words, we impose the length restriction only on the front end of receiver that acts on the quantum channel outputs (e.g., an $N$-symbol block of optically-modulated laser pulses received at the receiver) thereby producing a classical output (e.g., an electrical photocurrent), which in turn could be post-processed by an arbitrarily complex, including soft-information-processing, classical algorithm.